Single-sideband modulation: Controlled-envelope single-sideband modulation (CESSB)

-The generation of standard SSB modulation results in large envelope overshoots well above the average envelope level for a sinusoidal tone (even when the audio signal is peak-limited).
-The standard SSB envelope peaks are due to truncation of the spectrum and nonlinear phase distortion from the approximation errors of the practical implementation of the required Hilbert transform.
-It was recently shown that suitable overshoot compensation (so-called controlled-envelope single-sideband modulation or CESSB) achieves about 3.8 dB of peak reduction for speech transmission.
+SSB can produce envelope peaks well above the average for a sinusoidal tone, even when the audio signal is peak-limited.
+An AM signal is purely real, ie, it lies entirely on the I (in-phase) axis but suppressing one sideband creates a Q (quadrature or imaginary) component consisting of the Hilbert transform of the I channel component.
+The impulse response of the Hilbert transform theoretically goes to infinity just above and below time zero so the combined amplitude $\sqrt{I^2 + Q^2}$, for certain modulating waveforms, can have very high peaks.
+For example, an ideal SSB transmission of a pure square wave has an infinite peak to average power ratio.
+Suitable overshoot compensation (so-called controlled-envelope single-sideband modulation or CESSB) achieves about 3.8 dB of peak reduction for speech transmission.
 This results in an effective average power increase of about 140%.
 Although the generation of the CESSB signal can be integrated into the SSB modulator, it is feasible to separate the generation of the CESSB signal (e.g. in form of an external speech preprocessor) from a standard SSB radio.
 This requires that the standard SSB radio's modulator be linear-phase and have a sufficient bandwidth to pass the CESSB signal.
 If a standard SSB modulator meets these requirements, then the envelope control by the CESSB process is preserved.